wspace/hapyli/tutorial/variablesandtheheap.md

             (print-array *B 3 0))
 ```

-The local variable \*B is just like any other array.
+The local variable `*B` is just like any other array.
 It points to the beginning
 of its data in memory.
-It doesn't matter that \*B points to some of the same
+It doesn't matter that `*B` points to some of the same
-data as \*A.
+data as `*A`.

 ## Tutorial